- Application Essays

 - Bethesda, MD

-Yahellah has recently moved back home to work at Prince George’s Community College as a Program Advisor for TRiO Student Support Services, a grant-funded program that serves students who are the first in their family to go to college, who are low-income, and/or who live with disabilities.
-She is also pursuing her MBA in an innovative online program and has been accepted to every school that she has applied to for undergraduate and graduate studies.
+Yahellah is now back home working at Johns Hopkins University as an Academic Advisor and Success Coach in the Center for Student Success, where she advises students who are the first in their family to go to college and those with limited income.
+She also earned her MBA in an innovative online program and has been accepted to every school that she has applied to for undergraduate and graduate studies.

 Outside of work, Yahellah loves to dance (and has been involved with two professional Cuban dance teams), cook (and eat), and travel.
 Her interests also include health and nutrition, advocacy, mental health, and experiencing new cultures.

 As an Essay Specialist, I am excited to work with PrepMatters to continue helping students find their voice in the world and to start them on their path of self-discovery.
 The college admissions process is about finding the best fit for the student, so it is my belief that the purpose of the college admissions essay is not only to impress the admissions committee but to also clearly show who the student is and what they can uniquely contribute to the college.